Solomon left a radically different legacy than his father David had.

 Solomon suffered dire consequences as a result of his choices.
 He accumulated everything – to find that it all meant nothing.
 He denied himself nothing – only to find his life void.
 He expressed his desolation in the extended wail we call Ecclesiastes.
 Yet, seeing the emptiness – and knowing the solution – Solomon stayed on that desolate track.

 The people of Solomon’s day didn’t see his inner woe.
 They didn’t recognize the domino effect his choices had, the dire generational consequences his sin would bring.
-The people saw and hated the harsh way they’d been treated.
+The people saw and hated the harsh way Solomon had treated them.
 Yet they saw and wanted Solomon’s wealth and clout.
 They severed themselves from the rule of Solomon’s line – yet continued to pursue Solomon’s double-minded ways.